kiboschool/course-programming-1/src/lessons/functions/building-our-own-functions.md

 <aside>

 ⚠️ **Indentation**

 Make sure you get the indentation right.

 Indent one more level for each block some code is inside of.
-So, if some code is inside a condition, and the conditional is inside a function, the code in the conditional is indented 2 times.
+So, if some code is inside a condition, and the condition is inside a function, the code in the conditional is indented 2 times.

 ```python
 # Showing the indentation with ->